MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	10   14   56      0    23   F  55    93  23.25    FALSE  Tu   medium     TRUE

-If we had a large data set containing expenditure data in an .xdf file, we could use exactly the same transformation code; the only changes in the call to *rxDataStep* would be the *inData* and specifying an *outFile* for the newly created data set.
+If we had a large data set containing expenditure data in an .xdf file, we could use exactly the same transformation code; the only changes in the call to **rxDataStep** would be the *inData* and the addition of an *outFile* for the newly created data set.

 Sometimes it is useful to use computed values as part of a transformation.
-For example, you might want to impute missing values, replacing any missings with the variable mean.
+For example, you might want to impute missing values, replacing any omissions with the variable mean.
 Let’s look at a simple data frame example; again the same basic code could be used for a huge data set.

 First create a data set with missing values:

 	# Create a data frame with missing values
 	set.seed(59)